List of My Little Pony: Equestria Girls animations: Rainbow Rocks and Friendship Games complementary shorts (2014–2015)

-Summer 2017 shorts
+Canterlot Shorts (2017)

-During the Northern Hemisphere summer season of 2017, two series of animated shorts (not to be confused with the Better Together shorts that began later in the same year) were broadcast on Discovery Family (where they are billed together as Summertime Shorts) as a part of the channel's "Summer Splash" seasonal event.
-One series, the Canterlot Shorts, was produced by Boulder Media in the Republic of Ireland, while the other, a series of music videos, was produced by DHX Studios Vancouver's 2D animation team in Canada.
+The Canterlot Shorts (as referred by Hasbro, even though the title card for this series has nothing but an Equestria Girls logo) was premiered on July 30, 2017, on Discovery Family (where it is billed together with the music videos as Summertime Shorts) as a part of the channel's "Summer Splash" seasonal event.
+The series is the only animated media in the Equestria Girls franchise to be produced by Boulder Media in the Republic of Ireland (which Hasbro Studios acquired in 2016), and all episodes were written by Gillian M. Berrow (who also wrote the novelization of first Equestria Girls film as well as most of the Friendship Is Magic novels).
 The shorts were later released internationally on YouTube by Hasbro through its official channel.

+Music videos (2017)

+A series of music videos was premiered on July 30, 2017, on Discovery Family (where it is billed together with the Canterlot Shorts as Summertime Shorts) as a part of the channel's "Summer Splash" seasonal event.
+The shorts share the same title sequence as the 2017 television specials.
+The shorts were later released internationally on YouTube by Hasbro through its official channel.

 Better Together shorts (2017–2020)

 A plan to release a series of Equestria Girls animated shorts online sometime in 2018 was first mentioned at Hasbro's 2017 Investor Day event held in August that year.
-The plan was apparently brought forward, as the series (not to be confused with the summer 2017 shorts that were released earlier in the same year), also known as Better Together shorts, was released on Discovery Family Go TV Everywhere platform in the United States in early November 2017, before having a worldwide debut on YouTube later in the same month.
+The plan was apparently brought forward, as the series (not to be confused with the Canterlot Shorts and the summer 2017 music videos that were released earlier in the same year), also known as Better Together shorts, was released on Discovery Family Go TV Everywhere platform in the United States in early November 2017, before having a worldwide debut on YouTube later in the same month.
 On YouTube, the shorts were released by Hasbro's official channel, before moving to My Little Pony's official channel.

 As well as normal animated shorts, each season also includes a number of interactive shorts (initially labelled as "Choose Your Own Ending", before re-labelled as "You Choose the Ending") which utilize the interactivity function of Discovery Family Go platform (and previously that of YouTube, before such function was disabled for child-oriented videos in January 2020).
 In the shorts, viewers are offered three choices, each containing a different ending, at the end of the main video.
 Each ending can be watched by clicking (or tapping) a button onscreen.
 The endings don't affect the series' entire continuity, however.